Event professionals' ultimate guide for purchasing, managing, and tracking your inventory like a pro.

 Packages are a great moneymaker for event companies of all types.
 When you neatly bundle carefully selected items into a complete package, this is your opportunity to up-sell!
 You've saved the client time on deciding which pieces go well together.
 The client doesn't have to know you added a bit for that service— they'll just be happy with how easy it was to find the pieces for their dream event.

-Your website is your digital showroom.
+Your website is your digital showroom, which makes it crucial for event rental company marketing.
 It should accurately reflect what you have in stock and encourage online shoppers to rent from you.
 Just like you organize your storage space, you should also organize your website.
 Is it easy for the customer to find what they're looking for?
 How easy is it for them to request a quote or contact you?
 Use logical names, add a search bar, and provide photos so your web visitors have the best experience possible.

 We have a few solutions for you: